giurim/scalatest-junit-runner/README.md

 ### JUnit console

-Add the library to the classpath and run your test
+Add the library to the classpath and run your test.

-## Built With
+## Built with

 * [ScalaTest](http://www.scalatest.org)
 * [Kotlin](http://kotlinlang.org/) - Kotlin DSL for Gralde